isomerpages/moe-bedokgreenpri/_about-us/Our School/School Rules and Regulations.md

 *   Walk briskly along the corridors when you move to another classroom for other activities and lessons.

 ##### Guidelines On The Use Of Handphone
+It is permissible for students to bring their mobile phones/devices to school.
+However, parents/guardians must complete the acknowledgment slip given in the handbook and return it to the child's/ward's form teacher BEFORE the child/ward is allowed to bring their mobile device to school.
+Mobile phones are to be switched off during curriculum time and afternoon lessons and for smart watches, they have to be set to 'school mode' during the duration in school.
-Students should not bring their&nbsp;**mobile phones**&nbsp;to school unless special permission has been granted.
-Students who wish to bring their mobile phones to school must obtain a mobile phone contract from the HOD/CCE.&nbsp;**Music players&nbsp;and&nbsp;handheld computer games should not be brought to school.**
+Students are only allowed to use mobile phones or smartwatches after school. **Music players&nbsp;and&nbsp;handheld computer games should not be brought to school.**

 ##### Safety First In School